COVID-19 (CORONAVIRUS) INFORMATION FOR RESIDENTS

 The Park Office

-Paying Rent and other charges – You may pay rent by direct bank transfer, either at your bank’s branch, or online through your bank’s online platform.
-Alternatively you can phone the office and make payment by phone using your credit card, Visa/Mastercard debit card, or prepaid card.
+Paying Rent and other charges – You may pay rent by direct bank transfer, either at your bank’s branch or online through your bank’s online platform.
+Alternatively, you can phone the office number and make payment by phone using your credit card, Visa/Mastercard debit card, or prepaid card.
 Phone or email the office if you are unsure of the amount owing.
-If you have no other means of making payment, you may pay by cash during office reception hours, but please note that for safety reasons, our strong preference is for card or electronic payment.
-Our staff will use appropriate PPE to accept cash payments and deliver change.

 Laundry – Only one person may use the laundry at one time.
 When using the laundry room, please check your mailbox, or load your washing, and exit the room so that the next person can use the laundry.
 We have also installed a new cashless payment system, both to reduce the health risks associated with handling cash and to make the laundry easier for residents to use.
 Just type in logcabin.eziwash.com.au into your internet browser to get started.
 The laundry room is disinfected daily.

 In and Around Your Cabin – We know that many of you like to get together socially, both inside cabins and on your verandas.
-Unfortunately, visitors are not permitted during Stage 3 Restrictions, unless the purpose of their visit is for caregiving or compassionate reasons, service provision or work purposes.
+Unfortunately, visitors are not permitted during the current level of Government Restrictions, unless the purpose of their visit is for caregiving or compassionate reasons, service provision or work purposes.
 Intimate partners are excepted.
 Please be aware that the Police are issuing on-the-spot fines to people breaching Public Health directives.

 Self-Isolation at the Log Cabin Park – Frequently Asked Questions

 If you need to self-isolate, you should inform Log Cabin Park management.
 People who are isolated should not attend public places, including work, school, childcare or public gatherings.
 Food and other items you may require whilst at home can be ordered through online delivery services such as Coles and Woolworths.